Overcoming Concept Shift in Domain-Aware Settings through Consolidated Internal Distributions: Experimental Validation

 \subsection{Results}

 Results for the digit recognition tasks are reported in Table~\ref{table:tabDA1}.
 Despite the sequential training regime, we observe SMAUI outperforms the other methods in one of these tasks and its performance is quite competitive in the other two tasks.
 SMAUI leads to strong results compared to the joint UDA methods because stabilizing the internal distribution for both domain would mitigate domain shift.
-We also observe that performance of the methods based on direct probability match has improved recently which might because of using secondary mechanisms to improve generalization.
+We also observe that performance of the methods based on direct probability matching has improved recently which might because of using secondary mechanisms to improve generalization.

 Table~\ref{table:tabDA2} summarizes the results for Office-31 dataset.
 We see in two of the tasks SMAUI leads to the best results and for the rest of the tasks is still competitive.
-Note, however, it seems there is no clear winner algorithm across the tasks of this dataset.
-This maybe because some labels in this dataset are noisy and some images contain objects that belong to other classes~\cite{bousmalis2016domain}.
-The approach we use to align the two distributions is sensitive with respect to existence label pollution which makes aligning the distributions class-conditionally more challenging.
+Note, however, it seems there is no clear winner algorithm across all the tasks of this dataset.
+This maybe because it is known that some labels in this dataset are noisy and some images contain objects that belong to other classes~\cite{bousmalis2016domain}.
+The approach we use to align the two distributions is vulnerable with respect to this label pollution.
+We conclude that label pollution can degrade the performance of SMAUI.

 Results for UDA tasks of the ImageCLEF-DA dataset are reported in Table~\ref{table:tabDA3}.
-We see that although SMAUI does not use the source samples during model adaptation, it leads to a significant performance boost over the prior methods.
-This may be because ImageCLEF-DA is balanced across all the domains and classes.
-Hence, matching the source and the target distributions to the same internal multi-modal distribution is more straightforward.
-This is because we rely on empirical distributions for alignment and balanced datasets represent true distributions better.
+We see that although SMAUI does not use the source samples during model adaptation, it leads to a significant performance boost over the prior methods for this dataset.
+This may be because the Caltech-256, the ILSVRC 2012, and the Pascal VOC 2012 datasets have the equal size and the domains are balanced across the classes.
+As a result, matching the source and the target distributions to the same internal multi-modal distribution is more straightforward for the ImageCLEF-DA dataset.
+Since we rely on empirical distributions for alignment, balanced datasets represent true distributions better.
+We have reported results for the Office-Caltech dataset in Table~\ref{table:tabDA21}.
+We note that SMAUI leads to a relatively competitive performance on the tasks and in terms of average performance outperforms the listed UDA methods in this dataset.
+We conclude that addition of the Caltech-256 dataset might have helped mitigating the effect of label pollution which has improved our performance.